 The huge advantage of plain text journals is I can use a Grep/ AWK in command line, to search and filter whatever I need in my files, I have absolute control.

 I just counted 1,719 entries with grep and wc.
 Not all of them are structured correctly, so I can’t count them all.⏳ 8-feb-2020 :: I managed to organize a lot of old notes, there are 2,243 entries now.

 It was a long journey, but I’m pretty happy with the stack and I could never go back to the limitations of a closed format like .Rtf, or a closed system like Google Docs.

 The only disadvantage right now is I can’t read my private notes on the mobile, because they are on the laptop.
 But to be honest, that wasn’t a big problem so far.
 I take notes on the phone with Bear app and move them in the journal from time to time.

 I could access the repository in a browser if I really wanted.

-Or I could use a mobile Git application, but I didn’t try that so far.
+Or I could use a mobile Git application to view my notes, but I didn’t try that so far.